 And although it’s financially indefensible, I don’t regret it at all.

 Conscious holiday indulgence

-I can afford to splurge on my favorite holiday because I don’t spend jack shit on holidays I don’t care about.
+I can afford to splurge on my favorite holiday.
+This is because I don’t spend jack shit on holidays I don’t care about.

 I do nothing whatsoever to mark Valentine’s Day or Easter.
-New Year’s Day, Independence Day, Memorial Day, Labor Day, and Halloween are almost always outsourced to a friend or family member’s capable hands.
-I am perennially thankful that my friend group arrived at a Yankee Swap detente a few years back.
+I almost always outsource New Year’s Day, Independence Day, Memorial Day, Labor Day, and Halloween to a friend or family member’s capable hands.
+And I am perennially thankful that my friend group arrived at a Yankee Swap detente a few years back.
 Mr. Kitty and I have a $30 cap on Christmas gifts for each other.
 So, Thanksgiving is pretty much Our Thing.